kevinwchen/odin-recipes/README.md

-# odin-recipes
+# Recipes
+Recipe website project exercise for The Odin Project.

-This is a recipe website of some of my favourite meals to cook!
+This is a recipe website which includes some of favourite meals to cook.